About the Department of English

 PWR Alumni pursue careers as writers, editors, and information designers in the non-profit and government sectors, publishing, science writing, law, marketing, and many other industries.

 At Elon, English and PWR majors can do the following:

 - write for our award-winning literary magazine Colonnades

 - tutor in the Writing Center and serve as teaching assistants

-- chat with visiting writers and scholars
+- engage with visiting writers and scholars

 - earn undergraduate research grants